 How does eToro work?

 eToro* allows users to buy and sell a large range of global stocks, shares and cryptocurrencies either online or via its app.
 Additionally, eToro allows users to trade CFDs, meaning investors can place trades based on the volatility of certain assets rather than having to actually own them. eToro offers commission-free trading meaning users do not pay any dealing charges or management fees.
-It is free to open an account and UK users can start with an initial deposit of $10 USD.
+It is free to open an account and UK users can start with an initial deposit of $100 USD (and a minimum deposit of $10 thereafter)

 eToro products

 Below we list the main products and features of the eToro trading app.
-Disappointingly, eToro does not offer a Stocks and Shares ISA or SIPP.
-Those looking for a trading app that offers a Stocks and Shares ISA may wish to look at our reviews of Freetrade and Trading 212.
+Disappointingly, eToro does not offer a SIPP, however it does offer a Stocks and Shares ISA via its partnership with Moneyfarm.
+Those looking for other trading apps that offer a Stocks and Shares ISA may wish to look at our reviews of Freetrade and Trading 212.

 eToro Key features

-• Smart portfolios – formerly known as ‘Copy Portfolios', investors can diversify their investments by investing in a number of different assets that track a particular investing theme or strategy
+- Smart portfolios – formerly known as ‘Copy Portfolios', investors can diversify their investments by investing in several different assets that track a particular investing theme or strategy

 Is it free to trade and invest with eToro?

 While eToro users can trade commission-free there are other fees and charges that are not immediately obvious.
-As a UK user, there is a currency conversion fee each time you deposit funds.
-There is also a withdrawal fee of $5 USD for each withdrawal you make and an inactivity fee of $10 USD per month once the account has been inactive for a year or more. eToro also charges ‘overnight' and ‘weekend' fees on open CFD positions.
+As a UK user, there is a currency conversion fee each time you deposit funds within your USD account.
+There is also a withdrawal fee of $5 USD for each withdrawal you make from your USD account and an inactivity fee of $10 USD per month once the account has been inactive for a year or more. eToro also charges ‘overnight' and ‘weekend' fees on open CFD positions.
 Users can see the charge at the bottom of the trade window when opening a new trade as shown in the image below.

 Finally, there are fees in the form of the ‘spread'.
 The spread is the difference between the buy price (offer) and the sell price (bid) that is quoted for a particular asset. eToro explains the spread on its website saying ‘as soon as you open a new trade, you will see a “loss” in the position — this is due to the spread'.
 When trading products with a spread, traders are essentially hoping that the price moves beyond the price of the spread.
 If it does, it can be closed for a profit.
 So while trading is provided commission-free, it isn't necessarily fee-free as there are charges in the form of the spread.